However you may feel about New Year’s resolutions, January just seems to bring on the desire for fresh starts.

 You’ll also want to know what your most important topics are.
 Keyword research matters here — primarily to find the exact language that your audience uses when they think about the problems that you solve.

 And you’ll want to understand the basics of SEO copywriting as it works today.
-You guessed it, we have a free ebook to help you out there as well: How to Create Compelling Content that Ranks Well in Search Engines.

 The best tool for this is our friend, the spreadsheet.
 (The one in Google Docs works well if you’re going to be sharing the workload with other people.)